MonashCybersecurityLab/SGXSSE/README.md

 We also implement another SGX-based SE scheme Bunker-B [2] as the baseline of our evaluation to demonstrate the advantages of our schemes in runtime and storage costs.

+We also add an sample streaming.zip dataset for your testing.
+Please unzip it before the execution.

 # SE_SGX_1 Execution

 1. Install Intel(R) SGX SDK for Linux* OS